Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 Instructors: Show the users how this is the only change in the branch.
 {{% /note %}}

-On the Jenkins server, reconfigure the pipeline to use the new branch named `1.5.4-SQLi-fixed`.
+On the Jenkins server, reconfigure the pipeline to use the new branch named `1.5.4-SQLi-fixed` by clicking on the *Configure* link and modifying the *Pipeline* script.

 - Comment out the existing Github clone operation.
 - Uncomment the new GitHub clone operation.